 After being pushed to 2021, the International Olympic Committee announced that the competition is now scheduled to take place from July 23 to Aug.
 8, 2021, with the Paralympic Games taking place from Aug.
 24 to Sept.
 5, 2021.

-However, when Mori was asked by Nikkan Sports if they would again postpone the event if the coronavirus pandemic was ongoing, he replied, "No. It will be canceled then."
+Prior to Coates insisting that the games will take place no matter what, IOC President Yoshiro Mori said just the opposite.
+When asked back in April by Nikkan Sports if they would again postpone the event if the coronavirus pandemic was ongoing, Mori replied, "No. It will be canceled then."

 "The Olympics were canceled in the past for problems like war.
 We are fighting against an invisible enemy now," he said in the interview (via CNN).
 "The Olympics would be much more valuable than any Olympics in the past if we could go ahead with them after winning this battle."